 I have a client who hired me earlier this year to plan an assemblage of around 10 properties.
 On their own, every single one would have the problem of Sliver Law.
 Together the client can build one very large development.
 He is planning this assemblage to take five to ten years to acquire all the properties.
 This is just not possible for a first time developer or a smaller developer.

 A Real Estate Assemblage is a risky endeavor that takes a lot of time and a great deal of financing, That is why the Sliver Law will impact the little guy or lady more than the big developers.
-Not to mention there are people who purchase these properties without even knowing about the Sliver Law and find out after the purchase.
+Not to mention there are people who purchase these properties without even knowing about the Sliver Law and do not find out until after the purchase.
 That is why the professional developers hire an architect like me to provide a Zoning Analysis before they put an offer to purchase land.

 The problem With Small Zoning Lots